gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

    The ``settings.edn`` file might look a bit intimidating, but it's due to the fact that it's intented for being consumed by a user interface that will come in a future early version of HOP.
-The file provides multiple preconfigured choices that the user is able to chose that make the file bigger.
+The file contains multiple preconfigured choices that the user is able to chose that make the file bigger.

 Edit the settings file